Rotation distance: Maximum value

 Subsequently, Pournin (2014) provided a proof that for all n ≥ 11, the maximum rotation distance is exactly 2n − 6.
 Pournin's proof is combinatorial, and avoids the use of hyperbolic geometry.

 Computational complexity

 As well as defining rotation distance, Čulík & Wood (1982) asked for the computational complexity of computing the rotation distance between two given trees.
 The existence of short rotation sequences between any two trees implies that testing whether the rotation distance is at most k belongs to the complexity class NP, but it is not known to be NP-complete, nor is it known to be solvable in polynomial time.
-Yet, Fordham's algorithm computes rotation distance in linear time, but only allows rotations on the root node and its right child.
-Fordham's algorithm relies on a classification of nodes into 7 types, and a lookup table is used to find the number of rotations required to transform a node of one type into another.